TechforgoodCAST/tech-for-good-near-you/README.md

 ## Why

 Currently `Tech for good` events are publicised in a range of mediums such as Twitter, MeetUp and Eventbrite.
 This makes it hard for interested people to get informed about all the events going on.
-The app will collate all of these events and display them in a clean, intuitive interface.

 ## How

-The event data will come primarily from the Eventbrite and Meetup APIs.
-The technologies will be -
+Event data is pulled in from the Meetup API and a collection of user submitted events.
+The app combines all the event data and displays events in a clean, intuitive interface.

+Users can enter their postcode or get their current location, select which date range they'd like to see events from and then see a list of all the events near them plus a map showing where these events are.

+The app is built with:

-* Elm
+* Elm - (frontend)
-* Phoenix
-* Tachyons
+* Tachyons - (frontend)
+* Elixir / Phoenix - (backend)

+## Submit your event

+visit https://tech-for-good-near-you.herokuapp.com/user-event/new and add your event, our moderators will look over the events and approve them to be displayed.

 ### Icon Credits